Now You See It, Now You Don’t

 Through assemblage, Natalie Ball’s autoethnographic practice activates lineages within Black Abstraction and Indigenous ceremony that channel ancestors while reflecting her lived experience, including as a future ancestor.
 Through found, hunted, gathered, purchased, and gifted materials infused with multivocal past lives and meanings, Ball creates, in her words, “a visual archive of where and who I come from.”
 Seeking to disrupt essentialist forms of the truth with a truth, Ball complicates how materials and their treatment shape expectations around “looking Indian” and “seeing Indian.”

-Combining the synthetic and the natural, living and undead, urban and rural, from popular culture and ceremony, Ball’s materials become dissembled, commingled, abstracted, and reinvigorated into newly agential, expressive objects akin to Power Objects—a term used to describe shared cultural symbols or objects used in ceremony.
+Combining the synthetic and the natural, living and undead, urban and rural, as well as elements from popular culture and ceremony, Ball’s materials become dissembled, commingled, abstracted, and reinvigorated into newly agential, expressive objects akin to Power Objects—a term used to describe shared cultural symbols or objects used in ceremony.
 While the memories, knowledge, and agency within Ball’s sculptures are known to their many makers and communities of belonging, Ball offers them as proposals: in her words, “I am not trying to teach or learn you.”
 Ball’s sculptures hold their own power and ask you to feel it.

-Ball’s large-scale Wedding (2019) is from the series Bad Lucky Indian, her first body of work following graduate school, within which she began materializing the complex question: “How are we wedded to expectations around self-determination, including if we don’t self-determine?”
-An amalgamation of her thoughts around tribal membership, Pan-Indianism, blood quantum, and more is folded into rough-cut and caringly stitched textiles that create portals and patterned color fields, behind which figuration seems protected from view.
-Tucked under Pendleton and Hudson Bay Trading Blanket family heirlooms and a gifted wedding quilt, her head of braided hair and woven cedar looks away, and her bare pair of pine pole legs stand on the ground.
+With her Pussy Hat series of free-standing sculptures, Ball reacts to the 2017 march for women’s rights in Washington, DC, by making her own version of the movement’s symbolic garment, which by that time millions of women globally were donning thanks to an open-access crochet pattern for pink hats.
+Pussy Hat (2018) is a double protest in that it wildly critiques the movement’s points of privilege and exclusionary follies while remaining aligned with feminist activism’s power to rage.
+Further, it asks: who is allowed to protest peacefully?In Wedding (2019), from her post–graduate school series Bad Lucky Indian, Ball began materializing the complex question: “How are we wedded to expectations around self-determination, including if we don’t self-determine?”
+An amalgamation of her thoughts around tribal membership, Pan-Indianism, blood quantum, and other ideas are folded into rough-cut and caringly stitched textiles that create portals and patterned color fields, behind which figuration seems protected from view.
+Tucked under Pendleton and Hudson Bay Trading Blanket family heirlooms and a gifted wedding quilt, a head of braided hair and woven cedar looks away, and a bare pair of pine pole legs stand on the ground.

 Channeling intuition, family, ritual, and magic, Grace Rosario Perkins’s paintings conjure the autobiographical.
 While she has referred to her practice as pictorial storytelling and scenographic placemaking, she refuses any legible visual narrative or view.
+To Perkins, materials are images, even if they are unseen.
 Her gestural, layered, and maximal surfaces carry her negotiations between adding and subtracting symbol-rich color and imagery.

-Subverting preciousness, she often installs her paintings as signs and banners and chooses materials like enamel and acrylic paint, found fabric and language, and Xeroxed photographs.
-To Perkins, materials are images, even if they are unseen.
-Perkins often begins with language derived from song lyrics, graffiti, and family archive, which she then obscures with overpainting.
-Allowing her intentions to change throughout a painting’s becoming, her paintings are, in her words, like “journals, records of fleeting moments.”
+See, If You Believe That You and Me Can Change the World Someday (2023) carries lyrics from the 1990s–2000s R&B women’s group 702, which Perkins has redacted with an inverted sun, abstracted traces of her current study of Indigenous plant knowledge, and her recurring iconography of the spider’s web.
+An encompassing metaphor for the artist, Spider Woman honors the Diné creation story, and expands ideas of protection, mobility, agency to make and remake home with one’s body, interconnectivity, stickiness and entrapment, resilience, and more.
 Many of Perkins’s works are homages to specific family members.
 Within the large spider’s web that dominates Mom Jokes to Make Her Hair Curly Like a Sheep (2022) is a relatively small Xeroxed photograph of the artist’s mother as a teenager holding her cat outside their family home.
-Made for the artist’s mother and their complex relationship and their boundaries, the painting’s materials are symbolic of love, compassion, care, and sweet things.
-The atmospheric painting, The Landline is Disconnected But She Still Knows How Big It Is (2023), was made for the maternal grandmother who raised her after her recent move from their intergenerational home of more than fifty years to a care facility.
+Perkins speaks with intention around infusing her materials and subject matter with love, compassion, care, and sweet things.
+The atmospheric painting, The Landline is Disconnected But She Still Knows How Big It Is (2023), was made for the maternal grandmother who raised her and who recently moved from their intergenerational home of more than fifty years to a care facility.
 Symbols like a pink carnation, stars, the words “I MISS YOU” in handwriting copied from a stranger’s graffiti, and the phone number attached to the home’s disconnected landline speak to imaging the grieving of a loved one who is both here and not here.

 Eric-Paul Riege’s practice in soft-sculpture and durational performance engages, honors, embodies, plays with, and balances the artist’s lived experience in relation to ancestral traditions in weaving and adornment, especially those passed down from his maternal family.
 As both a carrier and protector of knowledge, Riege creates new forms within the Diné (Navajo) worldview of hózhó, which encompasses the values of beauty, balance, and goodness in all things seen and unseen, in physical and spiritual realms.